GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Experiments

 Table \ref{tab:synthetic} shows Kendall tau selected from the lowest $\mathcal{L}_\text{upset, naive}$ on synthetic models.
 For some dense digraphs, SerialRank (which motivated our proximal gradient steps) attains leading performance, while for some other cases it fails.
 GNNRank-P outperforms across all synthetic models shown here.
 Full results are in Appendix~\ref{appendix_subsec:synthetic_results_full}.

-We tend to conclude that both non-proximal and proximal methods can achieve leading performance on real-world data sets, while on the synthetic models listed here, the best method in GNNRank-P performs much better than that in GNNRank-N. Performance results for each of the variants are provided in Appendix~\ref{appendix_subsec:variant_wise_results_full}; we conclude that the individual variants also attain comparable and often superior performance compared to the baselines.We observe across all data sets that our proximal methods: \bb (1) can improve on existing baseline methods when using them as initial guesses, and never perform significantly worse than the corresponding baseline, hence they can be used to enhance existing methods; \bb (2) do not rely on baseline methods for an initial guess but can instead use GNNRank-N outcomes, such as ``proximal dist" and ``proximal innerproduct''; \bb (3) can outperform SerialRank by unfolding its Fiedler vector calculations with a trainable similarity matrix and proximal gradient steps.
+We conclude that both non-proximal and proximal methods can achieve leading performance on real-world data sets, while on the synthetic models listed here, the best method in GNNRank-P performs much better than the best method in GNNRank-N. Performance results for each of the variants are provided in Appendix~\ref{appendix_subsec:variant_wise_results_full}; the individual variants also attain comparable and often superior performance compared to the baselines.

+We observe across all data sets that our proximal methods: \bb (1) can improve on existing baseline methods when using them as initial guesses, and never perform significantly worse than the corresponding baseline, hence they can be used to enhance existing methods; \bb (2) do not rely on baseline methods for an initial guess but can instead use GNNRank-N outcomes, such as ``proximal dist" and ``proximal innerproduct''; \bb (3) can outperform SerialRank by unfolding its Fiedler vector calculations with a trainable similarity matrix and proximal gradient steps.